WNYQ

 WNYQ (101.7 FM) is a commercial radio station licensed to Hudson Falls, New York, and serving the Glens Falls area of the Adirondack Mountains.
 It is owned by Pamal Broadcasting and airs a rock-leaning classic hits radio format.
-WNYQ has local air talent including "Rockin" Rick Harrington, John Lawrence, Chad O'Hara, Ken Edwards, and Mark "Mongo" Wilson.
+WNYQ has local air talent including "Rockin" Rick Harrington, John Lawrence, Chad O'Hara, and Mark "Mongo" Wilson.
 Former air talent includes John "Killer" Clark, previously an air personality at classic rock stations WPYX and WQBK-FM in nearby Albany.

 WNYQ has an effective radiated power (ERP) of 4,600 watts.
 Its transmitter is off Route 149 in Lake George, New York.